rhafer/opencloud/services/auth-service/README.md

 # Auth-Service

-The ocis Auth Service is used to authenticate service accounts.
-Compared to normal accounts, service accounts are ocis internal only and not available as ordinary users like via LDAP.
+The OpenCloud Auth Service is used to authenticate service accounts.
+Compared to normal accounts, service accounts are OpenCloud internal only and not available as ordinary users like via LDAP.

 ## The `auth` Service Family

-ocis uses serveral authentication services for different use cases.
+OpenCloud uses serveral authentication services for different use cases.
 All services that start with `auth-` are part of the authentication service family.
 Each member authenticates requests with different scopes.
 As of now, these services exist:
   -   `auth-app` handles authentication of external 3rd party apps
   -   `auth-basic` handles basic authentication
   -   `auth-bearer` handles oidc authentication